vmikusova/DataMole/README.md

 The labels consists of the following columns (in this particular order):

-- SiteId - Id of location where the machine is located
-- DeviceId - Id of the machine
+- MachineId - Id of the machine
-- MeasurementId - Id of the individual measurement
+- MeasurementId - Id of the measured cycle
-- PumpId - Id of the pump (0 - 3)
 - PumpFailed - True if pump failed
 - SlowStart - True if the preasure rised slowly
 - SlowEnd - True if the presure dropped slowly